Geotechnical Engineering Master's Degree Program

 People with advanced degrees in geotechnical engineering enjoy careers with consulting firms, major contractors, design firms and government agencies.
 Geotechnical engineers enjoy a balance of analysis, design, subsurface investigation and construction monitoring that allows them to spend time both in the field and in the office.
 Geotechnical engineers work closely with geologists, seismologists, structural engineers, and construction engineers in the design and construction of buildings, bridges, dams, pipelines and other critical elements of modern infrastructure.

 A total of 42 credits is required for both Professional Master's Program and research track master’s programs.
 Students in both tracks take many of the same courses.
 Research track students have fewer required class credits due to their research activities, for which they receive credit.
 Master’s students enrolled in on-campus programs may take online courses as electives.
-Learn more about required coursework to complete each degree:
+Learn more about prerequisites and required coursework to complete each degree:

 Research track students have the opportunity to engage in cutting-edge research with renowned faculty.
 UW students and faculty conduct research in a broad range of areas of geotechnical engineering, including seismic site response, earthquake- and rainfall-induced landslide analysis, numerical modeling of flow slides and other large deformation problems, soil liquefaction, soil-structure interaction, and partially saturated soils.
 Research is funded by federal and state agencies such as the National Science Foundation, the U.S. Geological Survey, the Pacific Earthquake Engineering Research Center and the Washington State Department of Transportation.
 Learn more about Geotechnical Engineering Research.